rarebek/rarebek/README.md

 <div align = "center"

-  🔭 I’m currently working on a **Freelancer Marketplace**
+  🔭 I’m currently working in a **Golang Backend Developers Company**

-  🌱 I'm currently studying and updating my knowledge in **Golang, Microservices, and Casbin to be software engineer**
+  🌱 I'm currently studying and updating my knowledge in **Golang, Kafka and Docker to be software engineer**
 </div>

 <div align = "center">